briankim113/page/README.md

 Brian has a broad interest in computer security, and his personal interests and pastimes include mental health support, music, reading, and journaling.
 He has studied and worked around the world, in South Korea, the United States, Italy, Argentina, and the United Arab Emirates.

 ## Education
 **Ph.D. in Computer Science** (2022 - present)
-University of Southern California (USC), USA
+University of Southern California, USA

 **B.Sc. in Computer Science** (2016 - 2022)
-New York University Abu Dhabi (NYUAD), UAE
+New York University Abu Dhabi, UAE
-Minors: Interactive Media, Psychology
-Honors: Cum Laude (GPA: 3.915/4.0)

-### Related Coursework
-Autonomous Cyber-Physical Systems, Operating Systems, Computer Networks, Computer Security, Algorithmic Problem Solving, Database Systems, Software Engineering

-### Teaching
-Fall 2022: *CSCI 310 Introduction to Software Engineering*

 ## Personal